Leverage Turing Intelligence capabilities to integrate AI into your operations, enhance automation, and optimize cloud migration for scalable impact.

 As with most software, not all tools are compatible with all versions of MySQL.
 We'll look at five tools for evaluating your MySQL database and recommend improvements to increase speed.

-2. MySQLTuner performance tuning tool: It is suitable for the latest MySQL DB optimization.
+It is suitable for latest MySQL db optimization.
 It evaluates your database configuration, similar to tuning-primer, looking for bottlenecks and inefficiencies.
 As you run it, you will see the general recommendations to improve the performance of your database.

-5. Percona Monitoring and Management Tool (PMM): The PMM is an open-source monitoring toolkit.
-It includes pre-built dashboards to assist you to understand the performance of your MySQL system.
-PMM extracts MySQL metrics using Prometheus and the MySQLD Exporter tool.
+The PMM is an open-source monitoring toolkit.
+It includes pre-built dashboards to assist you understand the performance of your MySQL system.
+PMM extracts MySQL metrics using Prometheus and the MySQLD Exporter tool .
 Mysqld exporter requires access to your MySQL instances in order to query them.

 A code profiling tool allows you to profile and test code as you develop it.
-With the help of the profiling tools, users push better code to test, receive fewer support tickets from production, and have happier dev managers by verifying the performance of code as it is produced.
-These tools also assist experienced developers in locating delayed SQL queries, hidden errors, and other issues.
+With the help of profiling tool users push better code to testing, receive fewer support tickets from production, and have happier dev managers by verifying the performance of code as it is produced.
+These tools also assist the experienced developers in locating delayed SQL queries, hidden errors, and other issues.

 You can easily find out about slow SQL queries, ORM-generated queries, and previously unknown bottlenecks.
 Maintain a record of every SQL call parameter, affected record, and download timings.